 This cream sets itself apart by using premium oils, such as Sweet Almond Oil, to create a rich profile of fatty acids, vitamins, and other nutrients your skin will love.
 It is designed to accept 55% more ingredients by final weight percentage.

 As we highlighted before, there are several videos detailing how to thicken or thin product depending on your need, but do be sure to check the pH of your finished cream or lotion.
 It should typically lie somewhere between 4.2 – 5.5 pH, and if you need to adjust it we have a video to guide you on the process.

-If you would like a video guide on using these concentrate cremes, check one out here.
+If you would like a video guide on using these concentrate creams, watch the video below.

 Concentrates offer an easy and effective way to create a new product, so we hope you’ll experiment and make the perfect lotion or cream for you!
 It’s also a wonderful way to make a whole range of products, allowing greater personalization for your customers’ needs.
 Skin types, environmental factors, age and more all become easily addressable when the hassle of creating an emulsion is taken care of.
 Keep an eye out for more concentrates coming soon in our Household Products line up, too.

 We hope you’ll let us know how you have used or plan to use these concentrates, and happy making!